 Of course high pointing, not unlike a woman enjoying her first pregnancy, glorifies bumps and deservedly takes some flak.
 But that is the nature of high pointing.
 The goal cannot be completed without visiting the obscure destinations.
 So I'll try to have some fun along the way and entertain anyone inclined to follow me...on the road...through field and stream...we might even stop at Grandma's house.

 To summarize, I've been nibbling away at 2 challenging but less than macho alpinismo goals for 10+ years.
 I'm in the doldrums.
 If I were an actuary calculating my probability to ever complete the 50 state high points or the entire AT, I'd be hedging my bets.
 If it is ever going to happen, I need to make some progress.
 I can no longer obfuscate or wait speciously for an opportune time to swing by the Ozarks or the Bama highlands.

 So let me do it and do it right.
 This trip will glorify bumps.
 There is no other objective.
-My best planning estimates 57 hours of driving and 3200 miles of damage to the odometer.
+My best planning estimates 57 hours of driving and 3200 miles added to the odometer.
 I haven't even bothered to calculate the elevation gain during the hikes.
 In the best conditions, these high points would require little mileage by foot.
 However, I share a mind with Robert Frost and in dead of winter, I think I'll have my chance to take the road less traveled.

 I leave tomorrow.